DOI-ONRR/doi-extractives-data/src/markdown/downloads/federal-revenue-by-location.md

 _Offshore Planning Area_ Offshore regions are broken out into planning areas.
 For more information on offshore planning areas, including spatial boundaries, see the Bureau of Ocean Energy Management's maps and GIS data.

-_Offshore Block or offshore area_ is a geographic bound area found inside offshore planning areas.
+_Offshore Block or Offshore Area_ is a geographic bound area found inside offshore planning areas.
 Offshore Protraction is a geographic bound area found inside offshore areas.

 _Revenue Type_ Revenues from U.S. natural resources fall into one of several types: